2016–17 Ukrainian Second League

-The 2016–17 Ukrainian Second League is the 26th season of 3rd level professional football in Ukraine.
+The 2016–17 Ukrainian Second League was the 26th season of 3rd level professional football in Ukraine.
 The competition commenced on 23 July 2016 with one match from Round 1.
 The spring session started on 18 March 2017 with the competition ending on 2 June 2017.
 The fixtures were announced on 16 July 2016.

 Team changes

 Prior to the season commencing at the Conference of the PFL in preparation for the season the committee decided to expand the competition to 17 teams.

 Admitted teams

 The following 10 teams were admitted by the PFL after participating in the 2016 Ukrainian Football Amateur League and passing attestation which continued until 15 July.